javiarriagag/core-code-from-scratch-readme/WEEK1.md

   console.log('The cond variable is false');
 }
 ```
-The code is lacking "===". the use of triple equals guarantees that the computer will be doing
+The code is lacking "===".
+The use of triple equals guarantees that the computer will be doing
-the comparison with exactitude, while using just one "=" signifies that the computer will be matching the class, in this case String.
+the comparison with exactitude, while using just one "=" implies  that the computer will be matching only the class, in this case String.
 <br>

 #### Solution: